About BootSized

 Our Data

-Boot dimensions come from manufacturer specifications and are cross-referenced where possible with owner-reported measurements.
-The 3D visualisation is an approximation — real boot shapes have wheel arches, uneven floors, and tapered sides — but it gives you a much better idea than a single litres figure ever could.
+The 3D visualisation is an approximation — real boot shapes have wheel arches, uneven floors, and tapered sides — but it gives you a much better picture than a single litres figure ever could.
+I'm honest about the limitations and improving things as I go.

 Get In Touch